Siphon880gh/workout-player/README.md

 All sections whether they are workout description section or an exercise section, must be separated with a line of `---`.
 You can have as many dashes as you want but it must have at least three dashes.

-When it comes to the video link, certain video platform will require "FBREEL" or "YOUTUBE" or "YOUTUBESHORT" rather than the catch-all "MISCVIDEO".
-This is because their embed or viewing logic is different than usual and my app needs to know which strategy to use.
+When it comes to the video link, video platform will require "FBVIDEO" or "YOUTUBE" or "YOUTUBESHORT" etc. This is because their embed or viewing logic is different than usual and my app needs to know which strategy to use.
 In the future, the app will look at the URL and determine the type of video playing algorithm to use automatically, however I am short on time right now.
+"MISCVIDEO" will try to fit video in an iframe if it's none of the supported platforms.

 Your SET or INTERVAL is how you perform the exercise.
 If it's an INTERVAL, it will count down for the duration of your exercise (usually cardio or stretching).
 If it's a SET, you click the the DONE button after you complete the number of reps it displays.
 If you have INTERVAL, that exercise must not contain SET.
 If you have SET, that exercise must not contain INTERVAL.
 This is for scalability reasons if in the future there will be more complicated logic involving the exercise's activity.